 One of the most fertile Cycladic islands, Paros produces wine, famous from ancient times, olive oil, grain and fruit.
 In recent years, vine culture is flourishing and Parian wines, bottled in the island’s contemporary wine factories, have become famous around the world.

 Paros’ long course through the centuries, the passing of different civilizations from its territory, the almost continuous presence of inhabitants, have left marks and memories in archaeological sites, castles, churches, chapels and monasteries, creating a unique sense of continuity present everywhere.

 Today, Paros has become one of the most popular destinations for Greeks and foreigners.

 Paros has all the necessary infrastructures and services visitors need, without compromising its traditional character.

-The island’s capital is Paroikia, in the western coast, a cosmopolitan town which maintains its characteristic Cycladic color and architectural style.
+The island’s capital is Paroikia, on the western coast, a cosmopolitan town that maintains its characteristic Cycladic color and architectural style.